Gametrics/standards/grc.md

 20211224 S DDA 3RD|              // On November 24, 2021: Swapped part / Disc Drive assembly / 3rd party component
 ```
 Figure: A full GCR1 with history, expanded for ease of reading (note: not a valid code on its own, as newlines and spaces are not allowed characters)

+# Corner Cases and Ambiguities
+The organization scheme this standard sets out is suitable for nearly all purposes, yet there are specific niche pieces of hardware that could lead to ambiguity when defining codes.
+Some of these will be covered here as a sort of FAQ.

+## Multi-part Peripherals
+In the case of peripherals that have multiple independent parts (example: The SNES Super Scope itself, and the IR dongle that connects to the console), each part **MUST** be considered as its own unique peripheral.
+(I.e. the scope and the dongle would have their own individual codes).
+Batching components together **MUST NOT** be done.

+## Type Classification
+Certain devices may defy the code T classification scheme, or have good arguments for falling under multiple categories.
+These include the following:

+### Cheat Devices
+All-in-one devices (that is, the cheat hardware and software are part of a single physical unit, ex: the NES game genie) should be considered **SFT**.
+In the case of devices that have a separate cheat device as well as software, such as the Playstation or Gamecube Action Replay, these must have their own separate codes.
+The disc would be **SFT**, and the device **3RD**.

+### Cartridge Copiers / Backup Devices
+These are all considered **3RD**.

+### Cartridge Peripherals
+These would generally fit under the category of **AMD** - devices that plug into the cartridge slot and allow you to play additional content in a format that was not possible on the original hardware.
+This would include downloading from the internet, received over broadcast services, or alternate physical media formats.
+Examples would include the Broadcast Satellaview or Sega Channel, Mega CD, Famicom Disk System, etc. It would also include retro compatibility addons, such as the Gameboy Player for the GameCube.
+Note that the software and hardware must have their own codes if they can be separated.
+The Satetllaview cartridge, memory unit, and satellite adapter are all distinct devices with distinct codes.

+## Conflicting Codes
+Generally speaking, the "rules" for a GRC code are:

+1. Codes **MUST NOT** conflict with one another.
+Any situation which would result in a conflict is either an unforeseen design flaw, or a case where one or multiple codes must be adjusted.
+2. Codes in the `hardware` field should be considered historic and rarely changed.
+These should be written according to their validity *at the time of manufacture*.
+For instance, a console modified with an aftermarket third-party shell of a different color would still be classified with the color of its origignal manufacture.
+3. Codes in the `condition` field relate to the *present* condition of the hardware.
+4. Codes **SHOULD** be constructed such that all pertinent information about a pice of hardware is present even if the `repair history` section is blank.

 # Legal